mendersoftware/mender-docs/03.Client-installation/02.Install-with-Debian-package/docs.md

 ## Install Mender using the Debian package

-A Debian package (`.deb`) is provided for convenience to install on e.g Debian, Ubuntu or Raspberry Pi OS.
-A Mender package is provided for the following
+Mender provides a Debian package (`.deb`) for convenience to install on e.g Debian, Ubuntu or Raspberry Pi OS.
+The package supports the following
 architectures:

 - armhf (ARM-v6): ARM 32bit distributions, for example Raspberry Pi OS for Raspberry Pi or Debian for BeagleBone.